 Already Have Payday Loan Debt?

 If you already have payday loan debt, it’s not too late!
-As your credit union, we are here to serve, educate, and assist all of our members; it’s one of the many benefits of your membership and a big part of what sets credit unions apart from other types of financial institutions.
+As your Credit Union, we are here to serve, educate, and assist all of our members; it’s one of the many benefits of your membership and a big part of what sets credit unions apart from other types of financial institutions.
 AmeriCU offers our members free credit counseling services.
 We can help you create a budget and plan your path to financial security.
 Please visit your nearest AmeriCU location to schedule an appointment and start taking control of your financial future.
+If you are a member of the Armed Services, check out AmeriCU’s ARK Loans.

 For additional information, please consult: